doctor-g/preproduction_Sp24/course_plan.md

 This requires being present in the studio early enough to get situated and exchange pleasantries with your colleagues.
-Recognize that being late to a meeting, leaving early from one, or otherwise causing disruption is an impediment to your and your classmates' learning.
+Recognize that being late to a meeting, leaving early from one, or otherwise causing disruption impedes your learning as well as your classmates'.

 ### Exercises